johannbrehmer/manifold-flow/README.md

 The data from most data sets should automatically download when required.
 It is not necessary to generate any data yourself anymore.
 If there is a problem with that, please let us know.

-## Training
+### Training

 See [experiments/train.py -h](experiments/train.py).
+The configurations for the models in the paper can be found in [experiments/configs](experiments/configs).

 Note that the algorithms have different internal names from the acronyms in the paper:

 Model (algorithm) | Arguments to `train.py`
 --- | ---